alewman/rom-farmer/docs/guides/WORKFLOW_CONFIG.md

 ## Media Type Filtering

-ROM Groomer supports 9 media types from ScreenScraper/ARRM.
+ROM Farmer supports 9 media types from ScreenScraper/ARRM.
 You can control which media types are included in the final gamelist.xml and copied to the output directory.

 ### Supported Media Types